k0sproject/k0sctl/README.md

         keyPath: ~/.ssh/id_rsa
 ```

-To tunnel connections through a bastion host.
+It's also possible to tunnel connections through a bastion host.
 The bastion configuration has all the same fields as any SSH connection:

 ```yaml
 spec: